Ralim/IronOS/README.md

 * TMPRND -> Temperature Rounding, {1,5,10}
 * TMPSPD -> How fast the temperature should update in the soldering status screen.
 * FLPDSP -> Flip display for left handed users
+* BOOST -> Enable boost mode
+* BTMP -> Set the temperature for the boost mode

 Temperature rounding means that the unit will round off the temperature before displaying.
 This can helpt to reduce the flickering of the temperature when the unit oscillates between two temperatures.
 ## Extras Menu